amenning/Ruby_atoi/README.md

 # What's Atoi

-The Atoi (Ascii TO Integer) class contain custom methods to analyze a string containing integers and return the first grouping of integers as an integer data type.
+The Atoi (Ascii TO Integer) file adds new methods to the open Ruby String class using custom methods to analyze a string containing integers and return the first grouping of integers as an integer data type.
 This integer grouping does not need to be the first character, but the conversion will stop upon hitting the first